Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Conclusions

-\item \bfit{Cooling models:} The turbulence generated by the Rayleigh-Taylor instability breaks the laminar flow assumption.
+\item {X-ray versus\ radio discrepancy:} In Sect.~\ref{sec:spectra}, we show that the tail of the Mach number distribution dominates the higher frequencies.
+In particular, it flattens the integrated injected spectra and results in the slope at radio emitting frequencies being shallower than the theoretical value of $\alpha_e - 1$ (Fig.~\ref{figure:spectra-binned-by-tinj}).
+Both of these effects lead to an over-estimation of the Mach number with respect to the actual peak of the distribution (Table~\ref{tab:inferred_mach_no}).
+The effect is particularly strong in weak shocks ($\mathcal{M} \lesssim 2$). \item {Magnetic field amplification:} The Rayleigh-Taylor instability causes higher levels of amplification than would be expected due to the standard theory of shock-compression alone.
+This boosts the magnetic field strength from ICM-like conditions up to $\upmu$G levels, although the volume-average remains significantly below this (Figs.~\ref{figure:slice-downstream} and~\ref{figure:plasma-beta-slice}).
+We find that the amplification is predominantly driven by the time-varying adiabatic compression and shearing that results from the instability.
+(Figs.~\ref{figure:rho-B-phase-diagram} and~\ref{figure:rho-B-phase-diagram--components}).
+Additionally, we find that the projected synchrotron emission is dominated by the strongest magnetic field values encountered along the line of sight.
+This means that estimations of the magnetic field made from emission are heavily biased by these regions; values inferred from cooling length arguments are only representative of the tail of the distribution, not the volume-average (Figs.~\ref{figure:t_inj-and-B-field-projections} and~\ref{figure:projected-B-histograms}). \item {Cooling models:} The turbulence generated by the Rayleigh-Taylor instability breaks the laminar flow assumption.
 This is especially true on an electron-by-electron basis, where distance from the shock front is a poor indicator of time since injection (Figs.~\ref{figure:spectra-binned-by-tinj} and~\ref{figure:slice-downstream}).
-The relationship is somewhat recovered when projecting the synchrotron-weighted time since injection, but even here $d = v_\rmn{post} t$ no longer holds true (Fig.~\ref{figure:t_inj-and-B-field-projections}.
-Turbulence leads to the mixing of spectra along the line-of-sight, which acts to flatten the spectral curvature and explains why standard cooling models do not work for radio relics (Figs.~\ref{figure:color-color} and~\ref{figure:color-color-schematic}).
+The relationship is somewhat better recovered when projecting the synchrotron-weighted time since injection, but even here $d = \bupsilon_\rmn{post} t$ no longer holds true (Fig.~\ref{figure:t_inj-and-B-field-projections}).
+Turbulence leads to the mixing of spectra along the line of sight, which acts to flatten the spectral curvature and explains why standard cooling models do not work for radio relics (Figs.~\ref{figure:colour-colour} and~\ref{figure:colour-colour-schematic}).

 \end{itemize}